 The Joan Weill Adirondack Library is dedicated to providing quality resources in support of our academic programs and part of that mission involves preserving and making available information about the history of the college, the legacy of the Paul Smith's Hotel Company and relevant local history.

-Access to the archives is available during open hours on weekdays and is subject to the availability of librarians to assist you.
+Access to the archives is available by appointment only during open hours on weekdays.
 It is recommended that you schedule an appointment to guarantee access to the collections and expertise you may need.
-To access the archives, please see a staff member at the service desk who will assist you with finding and using the materials or email email@example.com to schedule an appointment.
+To access the archives, please fill out the appointment request form or see a staff member at the service desk who will assist you with arranging an appointment.

 Many of the archives materials, including historic photographs and publications, are available online at the New York Heritage Digital Collection and at our Paul Smith's College Historic Publications page.